mattferris/http-routing/Readme.md

         {
             ...

-            // Response must be an instance of Psr\Http\Message\ResponseInterface return new Response(
-                '{"bar":"'.$bar.'"}', 200, 'application/json'
-            );
+            return $response;
         }

         public function postFooAction()
         {
             ...

-            // Response must be an instance of Psr\Http\Message\ResponseInterface return new Response(
-                '{"status": "success"}', 200, 'application/json'
-            );
+            return $response;
         }
     }

 ### Internal Redirects

 You can redirect a client with an HTTP 301 response (for example), which the browser then interprets and issues a new request to the specified URL.
 In some cases, you may want to simply re-evaluate a new request without returning anything to the client.
-This is possible by returning an instance of `ServerRequestInterface` from the action.
+This is possible by returning an instance of `Psr\Http\Message\ServerRequestInterface` from the action.

     public function someAction()
     {
-        return new Request();
+        return $request;
     }

 When `Dispatcher` identifies the return value from the action as a new request, it calls `dispatch()` again and passes the new request as an argument.
 The new request is processed exactly the same as the original.